contact us

 • If you don’t have superfine sugar, you can substitute an equal amoujnt of granulated sugar.

-• For brownies, I suggest you use a professional quality metal cake pan.
-If you choose to use a glass, stoneware, or ceramic pan, lower your oven temp by 25F.
+• When baking brownies, I recommend using a professional quality metal cake pan.
+If you choose to bake in glass, stoneware, or ceramic, lower your oven temp by 25F.

 • In Step 2: I lined my pan with a sling of flat parchment paper.
 Flat parchment sheets are much easier to handle than rolled parchment.
 I spray the pan with a little nonstick cooking spray before adding the parchment sling - the spray will “glue” the parchment in place, yet remain easy to remove after baking.
 Any exposed pan edges that are not covered with parchment should be sprayed with nonstick baking spray (this is my favorite).

-• In Step 3: When melting the butter and semisweet chocolate together, be sure the water is barely simmering and don’t let the bottom of the glass or metal bowl touch the water in the saucepan below.
+• In Step 3: When melting the butter and semisweet chocolate together, be sure the water is barely simmering, and don’t let the bottom of the glass or metal bowl touch the simmering water in the saucepan below.

 • This recipe calls for 3 kinds of chocolate - milk, semisweet, and bittersweet.
 I didn’t have any milk chocolate so I replaced it with additional semisweet and was very happy with the results.